spiceai/spiceai/dashboard/src/content/acknowledgements.md

+# Open Source Acknowledgements

-Spice.ai would like the following open source projects for making this project possible:
+Spice.ai would like to acknowledge the following open source projects for making this project possible:

 Python Packages